Zamy97/Terminal-stuff/README.md

 ## Add a local project to an empty repo on Github.
 You can add your local project to github remotely instead of cloning the project.
 To do so do the following:
-*Creat your project in your local computer
+•Creat your project in your local computer
-*Type **'git init'** on your terminal to create a git file in your project.
+•Type **'git init'** on your terminal to create a git file in your project.
 Make sure you are in the right folder.
-* Type 'git add -A' to stage everything to get it ready to commit.
+•Type 'git add -A' to stage everything to get it ready to commit.
-*Now create an empty repo on Github with a similar name.
+•Now create an empty repo on Github with a similar name.
 Don't name it the same as your project.
 It'll be confusing moving forward.
-*Copy the URL of that empty repo.
+•Copy the URL of that empty repo.
-*Type 'git remote add [project URL]' in your terminal.
+•Type 'git remote add [project URL]' in your terminal.
 It'll connect your local project to github empty repo.
-* To push code for the first time.
+•To push code for the first time.
 Type 'git push origin master -u' and it'll push every single changes in your github.

 ## Commit a specific file
 To commit a specific file you do the following: 'git add [File name]' {you could do more than one}  -> 'git commit -m "[Message]"

 ## Open up finder with the current working directiory
 To open your current working directiory using the terminal do the following: **open .**

+## Create bullet points on anywhere
+Do **option + 8** to create a list using bullet points.